ReactiveHTML/rimmel/README.md

 Any change you make to your state, when you use Observables or Promises, it gets wired directly to a DOM manipulation command at mount time, so it couldn't literally be any faster than that.

 ## Why not just use React, or Svelte?
-Simply put, React does the wrong thing incredibly well: the DOM diff.
+We don't like the concept of a virtual DOM and DOM diff, as it's overcomplicated.

-As a result, whenever you talk React, since the DOM diff is not an exact science, you talk about its performance issues and how to avoid unnecessary re-renders, so sometimes you wonder what's the point.
+Whenever you talk React, since the DOM diff is not an exact science, you talk about its performance issues and unnecessary re-renders taking place.

 Svelte?
-Svelte does the right thing (does no DOM diff), so has a beautiful performance but it still does a few things to the language we couldn't swallow.
-It also needs a compiler and lacks the transformative power of observables.
+Svelte does the right thing (does no DOM diff), so has a beautiful performance but it also needs a compiler and lacks the transformative power of observables.

 RxHTML needs no transpiler, no DOM diffing, is designed to integrate with the most powerful functional-reactive library around and serves as the last-mile to it, by making HTML itself (appear) functional-reactive.